Gates of the Arctic National Park photos

 Gates of the Arctic

-Alaska’s Gates of the Arctic National Park and Preserve is the farthest north park, and second largest in the nation, totaling 8.4 million acres.
+Alaska’s Gates of the Arctic National Park and Preserve is the farthest north park, and second-largest in the nation, totaling 8.4 million acres.
 It is not only huge but also extremely remote and rugged.
 All of the Gates of the Arctic National Park photos here and those in the related links and galleries are available for purchase as stock photography for commercial use, or as fine art prints to display in your home or office.

 Accessing the Park

 The park is one of my favorite areas to photograph, full of dramatic scenery and pure rugged wilderness.
 But getting there can be difficult since there is no road access.
 But don’t be dissuaded, since the rewards are high and you will experience incredible beauty, far from the crowds of many travel destinations.
 There are a few places along the Dalton Highway where you can walk into the Park, but it is most easily achieved by bush plane.
+Check out this helpful resource on enjoying the outdoors and using the National Parks responsibly.

 If you want a mind-blowing experience with natural beauty and ruggedness, then put the Arrigetch Peaks on your list.
 I’ve made several trips there and it requires some aggressive backpacking, but well worth the effort.
 Of all of the Gates of the Arctic National Park photos I’ve taken, this region has delivered some of my favorite.